dfelinto/blender-manual/manual/3d_interaction/navigating/3d_view_options.rst

-.. admonition:: Use Lo-Res Proxy
+.. tip:: Use Lo-Res Proxy
-   :class: nicetip

    To improve PC performance when using background images you may have to use lower-resolution proxies.
    If your monitor resolution is 800?600, then the background image, full screen, without zooming,